Mac mini is still the world’s most energy-efficient desktop computer.

 Highly efficient, built-in power supply.

-The power supply for Mac mini requires only 85W and is up to 89 per cent efficient.
-Low power consumption reduces energy bills and lessens the environmental impact of greenhouse gas emissions from power stations.
-A built-in power supply means no plastic housing, less weight and less cable clutter.
+The power supply for Mac mini requires only 85W and is up to 89 percent efficient.
+Low power consumption reduces energy bills and lessens the environmental impact of greenhouse gas emissions from power plants.
+A built-in power supply means no plastic housing, less weight, and less cable clutter.
 It also allows Mac mini to take up a tiny amount of space and fit into a tiny package.

 Advanced power management.